Manage users with SCIM

 }

-Mosaic allows extending the user object with custom data.
+Mosaic allows extending the user object with custom data and custom attributes.
 For example, add app-related user information, such as a user's department or nearest branch location.

 Note